ng-girls/todo-list-tutorial-french/installations.md

 ### IDE

-Our next tool is the **IDE** -  integrated development environment.
-It's a software that helps you write the code.
-IDEs can do a lot of amazing things such as:
+Our next tool is the **IDE**, or integrated development environment.
+It's software that helps you write the code.
+IDEs can do a lot of amazing things, such as:

-* paint the code so it's easier to identify expressions
+* highlight the code so it's easier to identify expressions
 * suggest completions to what you type
-* helps navigate easily through the files in your project
+* help you navigate easily through the files in your project
 * and a lot more...

 ### Visual Studio Code
-Microsoft [Visual Studio Code](https://code.visualstudio.com/) is a great choice that gains a lot of popularity lately.
+Microsoft [Visual Studio Code](https://code.visualstudio.com/) is an editor that's gained a lot of popularity lately.
 It is completely free for individuals.